conradoalexsander/ListApp-Listinha-ReactNative-Axios/README.md

 OBS 2.: If you are running into connections problems in your local server, there is a high chance that this is a network port problem, in this case, you could try to expose the port of your local server using <a href="https://ngrok.com/">ngrok </a>, if you are runing an ISS Express server in Visual Studio, <a href="https://marketplace.visualstudio.com/items?itemName=DavidProthero.NgrokExtensions">this </a> extension can do the trick!

-OBS 3.: App currently is bugged, if you delete an item it won't appear in the screen until you reload the page!

 Some screens of the Listinha app: